Szelbi/satellites/README.md

-### Satellites project build on PHP 8.3 and Symfony 6.3
+### Workbench project build on PHP 8.3 and Symfony 6.3

 ## Requirements
 - docker